Employment Agencies Act 1973

 The Employment Agencies Act 1973 (c.
-35) is a United Kingdom act of Parliament and part of a wider body of UK agency worker law.
+35) is an act of the Parliament of the United Kingdom and part of a wider body of UK agency worker law.
 It regulates the conduct of employment agencies which recruit and manage temporary and permanent labour.
 It applies to approximately 17,000 employment agencies operating in the UK.
 It was introduced by a private member's bill by Kenneth Lewis, member of parliament for Rutland and Stamford.

 History

 Introduction

 In its original form, the act provided for a system of licensing.
 Each business that wanted to set up an employment agency was required to have a license which would be denied or revoked if set standards (e.g. no registration fees for workers; no advertising of non-existent jobs) were not followed.
 The act came at the same time as similar reforms around Europe, for instance, the German Arbeitnehmerüberlassungsgesetz (Employee Hiring Law of 1972).

 Regulations prescribing further detailed rules were implemented in 1976.